 It is recommended that owners not leave young children alone with dogs and to teach children how to properly act while around dogs.
 For instance, children should be aware that running away from a dog can make the situation worse and result in a bit or attack.
 Dogs should also be left alone while they are sleeping, and not be disturbed while eating or tending to their puppies.

-To prevent a dog bite attack, read the dog bite prevention tips we recently posted in our blog.
+To prevent a dog bite attack, read the dog bite prevention tips we recently posted on our blog.

-If you or a loved one has been injured by a dog, call our Ohio dog bite attorneys at 800.637.8170.
+If you or a loved one has been injured by a dog, call our Ohio dog bite attorneys.
 We have helped numerous dog bite victims receive compensation for their injuries, and we can do the same for you.